-The cervix is the lower part of the uterus that extends into the vagina.
+The cervix is the lowest part of the uterus.
+It extends slightly into the vagina.
 This is where menstrual blood exits the uterus.
 During labor, the cervix dilates to allow a baby to pass through the birth canal (endocervical canal).

 - abnormal vaginal bleeding

 - persistent gray or white vaginal discharge that may have an odor

 - vaginal pain

 - pain during intercourse

 The cervix can become very inflamed if cervicitis progresses.
 In some cases, it can develop an open sore.
 Pus-like vaginal discharge is a symptom of severe cervicitis.

 The most common cause of this inflammation is an infection.
 Infections that lead to cervicitis may be spread during sexual activity, but this isn’t always the case.
 Cervicitis is either acute or chronic.
 Acute cervicitis involves a sudden onset of symptoms.
 Chronic cervicitis lasts for several months.

 Acute cervicitis is typically due to a sexually transmitted infection (STI), such as:

 Infection with HPV that has progressed may cause cervical inflammation, which is usually a later sign of cervical cancer or precancer.